tilltnet/ratingScaleSummary/readme.md

 # Analysing and visualising rating scales in R using ratingScaleSummary

-## ratingScaleSummary

-This package is supposed to give a fast and useful summary and visualisation of a rating scale, consisting of several variables using the same categories/ codings.
+ratingScaleSummary provides tools for quick analysis and visualisation of rating scales, consisting of several variables using the same categories/ codings.
 These procedures might be useful for social scientists and psychologists and everyone else working with data collected via surveys making use of the the concept of multiple indicators for the measurment of dimensions of abstract or